runekaagaard/snowscript/README.rst

         return ucfirst(trim($fancystring, " -"));
     }

-Variables passed as argument must have a prefixing "&".
+Arguments passed as reference must have a prefixing "&".

 snowscript::